 Native plantings with high diversity, meaning many different plant species co-existing together, are the most successful at resisting weed invasion, and also the most ecologically functional, supporting a wide variety of pollinators and other wildlife.
 In other words, diversity is key to a planting's success.
 This can help reduce management costs.
 Over the years, there will be variations in invasive species pressure, soil conditions, and climate, such as extreme drought or extreme moisture.
 Having a diversity of plants ensures that more species are able to adapt to the extremes and can therefore respond to changing environmental conditions.
+Balancing cost with the diversity of seed mixes can lead to better outcomes.

-Plant species near and under panel arrays should have a maximum height of 3 feet or less and should include shade-tolerant species for fixed panel sites.
-Fixed panel sites have more shade under the panels than rotating panel sites.
-For these sites it is recommended to use two different seed mixes; shade-tolerant for under the pan and sun-tolerant for in between the rows and edge areas.
-Established vegetation under the array reduces stormwater impacts.
+Species planted near and under panel arrays should have a maximum height at or below the lower edge of the solar panels and should include shade-tolerant species for fixed panel sites.
+Fixed panel sites have more shade under the panels than tracking panel sites.
+For these fixed-tilt projects, it is recommended to use two different seed mixes: shade-tolerant for under the array and sun-tolerant for in between the rows and edge areas.
+Established vegetation under the array reduces storm water impacts.

-Tall warm season grasses (big bluestem, Indian grass, switchgrass) are not recommended in seed mixes at solar sites sites.
+Again, keep in mind that the managed landscape of a solar array is not an ecological restoration project intended to return the land to pre-colonial conditions.
+Tall warm season grasses (big bluestem, Indian grass, switchgrass) are not recommended in seed mixes at solar sites.
 The height and density of these grasses may interfere with operations or dominate the stand and out-compete the shorter stature species.
-If tall warm season grasses are used, they should comprise less than 5% of the total seed mix.
+If tall warm season grasses are used, they should comprise less than 5% of the total seed mix and only in the buffer/open areas.

-Please note that state-listed species (endangered, threatened, or special concern) seed should not be included in any of the mixes.
-These could create hurdles in decommissioning the site and returning it to farmland.
+Please note that state-listed species (endangered, threatened, or special concern) seed should not be included in any of the mixes, to avoid creating hurdles to decommissioning and returning it to farmland.